 When you’ve raked all the build-up to the center of the window track, simply wipe it away with a damp paper towel.
 You may need to repeat this step a few times, but the end result will be a sparkling clean window track.

-2. How to Wash a Window
+2. How To Wash a Window

 The easiest way to wash windows is by paying attention to how the pros do it.
-In an interview with This Old House, expert window cleaner Brent Weingard explains that traditional methods of spritzing windows with commercial cleaners and wiping (and wiping … and wiping) with paper towels are not only tedious, but also much less effective than using homemade window washing solution and a squeegee.
+In an interview with This Old House, expert window cleaner Brent Weingard explains that traditional methods of spritzing windows with commercial cleaners and wiping (and wiping … and wiping) with paper towels are not only tedious but also much less effective than using homemade window washing solution and a squeegee.

 To make your own window washing solution, just grab some dishwashing liquid and add warm water.
 Weingard says to go easy on the suds for sparkling windows that will stay clean and shiny longer than windows cleaned with sprays and paper towels.

-3. How to Clean Kitchen Cabinets
+3. How To Clean Kitchen Cabinets

 Kitchen remodels are among the costliest home renovations, with prices ranging between $4,500 and $49,700.
-If you don’t have the budget for new flooring, lighting or cabinets, why not try cleaning the ones you have?
+If you don’t have the budget for new flooring, lighting, or cabinets, why not try cleaning the ones you have?
 With some determination and a little elbow grease, you might be surprised how much better your kitchen looks.

 You might not notice it, but kitchen cabinets can easily become coated with grease and grime — something that’s inevitable in an area where cooking oils are used.

 The folks at Bob Vila recommend baking soda or vinegar mixed with several cups of warm water.
-If you decide to use baking soda, simply mix a couple cups with warm water.
+If you decide to use baking soda, simply mix a couple of cups with warm water.
 For vinegar, one or two splashes with warm water is sufficient.
 Go with a microfiber cloth rather than paper towels, as the paper won’t hold up during a thorough scrubbing.

-4. How to Clean Stainless Steel Appliances
+4. How To Clean Stainless Steel Appliances

 Stainless steel appliances have become popular in recent years.
 However, many homeowners worry about using harsh or abrasive cleaners that can scratch the steel and ruin the sleek look.

-To restore your stainless steel appliances to their original, shiny state, spray them down with plain vinegar and wipe with a microfiber cloth.
+To restore your stainless steel appliances to their original, shiny state, spray them down with plain vinegar and wipe them with a microfiber cloth.
 One tester at the Kitchn had great success following the vinegar with a dab of mineral oil or olive oil gently rubbed into the surface — just make sure to polish in the direction of the grain.

-5. How to Clean Your Dishwasher
+5. How To Clean Your Dishwasher

 Your dishwasher goes through a wash cycle several times a week, so it’s already clean, right?

 Wrong.
-The dishwasher is the workhorse of the kitchen, and failing to give it a good cleaning a couple times a year can lead to unpleasant odors and a shorter lifespan.
+The dishwasher is the workhorse of the kitchen, and failing to give it a good cleaning a couple of times a year can lead to unpleasant odors and a shorter lifespan.